 All CalFresh Outreach partners will be required to submit proof of insurance coverage in order to complete a contract with the County.
 All insurance requirements are clarified in the contract that will be mailed to successful applicants.
-In general, applicant organizations should be prepared to show proof of and maintain the following insurance, with the County certificated as an additionally insured:
+Applicant organizations must show proof of and maintain the following insurance, with the County certificated as an additionally insured:

-- General Liability: \$2,000,000 per occurrence, if a general aggregate limit is used, such limit shall apply separately hereto or shall be twice the required occurrence limit. - Automobile/Motor: \$1,000,000 combined single limit, any auto (If applicable) - Workers Compensation and Employers Liability: \$1,000,000 per accident.
+- General Liability: \$2,000,000 per occurrence, if a general aggregate limit is used, such limit shall apply separately hereto or shall be twice the required occurrence limit (\$4,000,000) - Automobile/Motor: \$1,000,000 combined single limit, any auto (If applicable) - Workers Compensation and Employers Liability: \$1,000,000 per accident.
 This is required even for all-volunteer organizations.

 Proposals may include insurance costs directly related to the proposed partnership project.
+Most contracts will be paid on a reimbursement basis.